Skip to Main Navigation

 Overview

-Guinea-Bissau, one of the world’s poorest and most fragile countries, has a population of about 1.9 million.
-Guinea-Bissau borders Senegal to the north and Guinea to the south, and it’s Atlantic Ocean coast is composed of the Bijagós archipelago, with more than 100 islands.
-Despite its size, Guinea-Bissau is host to a large variety of ethnic groups, languages, and religions.
+Guinea-Bissau, one of the world’s poorest and most fragile countries, has a population of approximately 1.9 million.
+Guinea-Bissau borders Senegal to the north and Guinea to the south, and its Atlantic Ocean coast features the Bijagós archipelago, with 88 islands.
+Despite its small size, Guinea-Bissau is home to a large variety of ethnic groups, languages, and religions.

 Political Context

 Guinea-Bissau has a history of political and institutional fragility dating back to its independence from Portugal in 1974.
-It is one of the most coup-prone and politically unstable countries in the world.
+It is among the most coup-prone and politically unstable countries in the world.
 Since independence, four successful coups have been recorded, with another 17 coups attempted, plotted, or alleged.
-Some progress has been made with the previous president, José Mário Vaz to be the first to complete a full term since independence.
-The 2019 presidential elections were followed by a political crisis that ended in April 2020 with ECOWAS recognition of Umaro Sissoco Embaló as President of the Republic.
-Legislative elections took place in June 2023.
-Presidential elections will take place at the end of 2025.
+Some progress was made with the previous president, José Mário Vaz, who was the first to complete a full term since independence.
+The 2019 presidential elections were followed by a political crisis that ended in April 2020, with ECOWAS recognition of Umaro Sissoco Embaló as President of the Republic.
+Following a political crisis and the dissolution of Parliament by President Embaló in May 2022, early legislative elections were held in June 2023.
+In December 2023, Parliament was again dissolved and closed following a constitutional crisis, and a presidential initiative government was appointed.
+General elections are scheduled for November 23, 2025.

 Economic Overview